The site

 As part of the emerging Local Plan process, the Council previously identified the Park Lane site as having potential for development.
 Early assessments indicate that the land performs less strongly against the relevant Green Belt purposes and is therefore capable of being considered as Grey Belt under the updated NPPF.

-Any future proposals for the site would be shaped by the NPPF’s Grey Belt requirements, including delivering meaningful community benefits, high-quality green infrastructure, improved accessibility, and new homes in a way that reflects the character of Beaconsfield.
+Our proposals for the site have been shaped by the NPPF’s Grey Belt requirements, including delivering meaningful community benefits, high-quality green infrastructure, improved accessibility, and new homes in a way that reflects the character of Beaconsfield.

 Close